 One of the key benefits of studying in Australia is that it has a very attractive migration program and it gets millions of applicants every single year to meet its shortage in certain skills and areas.

-Also, if you are unsure about how you should proceed to apply for a permanent residence visa, then consider using the services of a registered migration agent for your visa application.
+Also, if you are unsure about how you should proceed to apply for a permanent visa, then you should consider using the services of a registered migration agent for your visa application.

 Option 7: Return back home